 7. Scrum Master Doesn’t Like To Be Questioned Or Challenged

-There are certain Scrum Masters out there who don’t like the team members (either external or internal) to question their decisions because they feel it’s an attack on their domain instead of trying to push forward with an opportunity for improvement.
-That’s why when such a type of behavior is identified, the best way to approach the Scrum Master would be to ask him or her the reason behind the same, which will help in clearing any confusion.
+Certain Scrum Masters out there don’t like team members (either external or internal) to question their decisions because they feel it’s an attack on their domain instead of trying to push forward with an opportunity for improvement.
+That’s why when such a type of behavior is identified, the best way to approach the Scrum Master would be to ask him or her the reason behind it, which will help clear any confusion.

 Conclusion